What is the Straight Line Depreciation Method?

-- Since the asset is uniformly depreciated, it does not cause the variation in the Profit or loss due to depreciation expense while other depreciation methods can have an impact on Profit and Loss Statement variations.
+- Since the asset is uniformly depreciated, it does not cause the variation in the Profit or loss due to depreciation expenses.
+In contrast, other depreciation methods can have an impact on Profit and Loss Statement variations.

 In the article, we have seen how the straight line depreciation method can be used to depreciate the value of the asset over the useful life of the asset.
 It is the easiest and simplest method of depreciation where the cost of the asset is depreciated uniformly over its useful life.

 Straight Line Depreciation Video

 This article has been a guide to the Straight Line Depreciation method and its definition.
 In this, we discuss the Straight-line method along with practical examples (Colgate) and its impact on the Income Statement, Balance Sheet, and Cash Flows.
 You may also learn more about basic accounting from the following articles –